ALLORGANIC® products are USDA certified organic.

 All organic crops and livestock must be raised in a production system that emphasizes protection of natural resources, plant and animal health; preventative management of pests, diseases, and predators; and compliant use of allowed materials.
 All organic products must be protected from prohibited substances and methods from the field to the point of final sale, whether it is a raw agricultural commodity or a multi-ingredient, processed product.

-Organic certification verifies that a farm or handling facility located anywhere in the world complies with the U.S. Department of Agriculture (USDA) organic regulations and allows producers to sell, label, and represent their products as organic.
-These regulations describes the specific standards required for the use of the word “Organic” or the USDA Organic Seal on food, feed, or fiber products.
+Organic certification verifies that a farm or handling facility complies with the U.S. Department of Agriculture (USDA) organic regulations and allows producers to sell, label, and represent their products as organic and apply to farms and facilities all over the globe.
+These regulations describe the specific standards required for the use of the word “Organic” or the USDA Organic Seal on food, feed, or fiber products.
 The USDA National Organic Program (NOP) administers these regulations; with substantial input form its citizen advisory board and the public.

-A farm or handling facility would be certified by a private, foreign, or State entity.
+A farm or handling facility is certified by a private, foreign, or State entity.
 These certifying agents are accredited by the USDA and are located throughout the United States and around the world.
 Certifying agents are responsible for ensuring the USDA organic products meet or exceed all organic standards.
-Certification provides assurance of the organic product’s integrity.
+Certification provides assurance of the integrity of the organic product.

 The following products may be labeled with the USDA organic seal: